dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 .. figure:: figure/update_data_volumes.png

 On this page, click the item labeled "Update Data Volumes" to view the log output.
-If the new data was found properly, there will be an output saying "Will pull data from..." followed by the path to the feature branch directory.
+If the new data was found properly, there will be output saying "Will pull data from..." followed by the path to the feature branch directory.
 It will also list the dataset category that will be added.